 One of the primary goals of CEJS is to support the scholarship of Seattle University students and faculty who are engaged in Environmental Justice and Sustainability (EJS) endeavors.
-CEJS will award two fellowships in AY2020-2021 with a $2000 stipend per project; each project’s faculty mentor will receive a $500 stipend.
+CEJS will award two student fellowships in AY2021-2022 with a $2,500 stipend per student project.

 Proposals may be submitted by individual students or by student teams; projects that include collaboration across disciplines or schools/colleges are particularly encouraged.
 CEJS student fellows are expected to produce a tangible scholarly product, such as an academic paper, a conference presentation, an artistic exhibit or presentation, or other proposed product as a result of their participation in this program.